jmyrberg/KaggleClassifiers/doc/StackingClassifier.md

 ###How StackingClassifier works:
 1. StackingClassifier takes level0 classifiers as an input.
 These level0 classifiers 'clfs' are trained over all but one fold at a time on the original training set, where the non-trained fold is always left out for out-of-fold probability predictions.
-Each time the level0 classifiers are trained, also predictions for stacking_test set are made.
+Each time the level0 classifiers are trained, also predictions for the original test set are made.

 2. Test set predictions are combined as determined by the 'combine_folds_method'.